 Hiya!
 I’m Traci…owner of The Kitchen Girl® blog.
-I’m a recipe-writer, picture-taker, and produce-hoarder to the max.
-Simple recipes made with everyday ingredients…that’s my jam!
+I’m a recipe-developer, food photographer, and produce-hoarder to the max.
+Easy recipes made with simple ingredients…that’s my jam!

 Get to know me…interview style!